JGrant225/SSW322-Exchange4Students-Group_2/README.md

 - A user can register an account for the first time
 - A seller can create a post to sell an item, which could be of any type, with the respective information of the item type collected
 - A buyer can browse previously posted items and select an item to view details
+- A seller can edit or delete any of their posted items

 ## Technologies Used